harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/effort-investment-metrics.md

 Effort investment metrics are driven by [Investment profiles](../sei-profiles/investment-profile.md).
 When you add an effort investment widget to an Insight, you select an Investment profile to associate with the widget.
 The data ingested by the widget depends on the categories defined in the Investment profile.

 Reports can be filtered by different attributes available through your [integrations](../sei-integrations/sei-integrations-overview.md), including custom fields specified in the integration or [Collection](../sei-collections/collections-overview.md).
-You can use `AND` operators to combine filters.
+If you include multiple filters, they are inherently combined with an `AND` operator.